detekt/detekt/README.md

 ### RuleSet Configuration

 To turn off specific rules/rule sets or change threshold values for certain rules a yaml configuration file can be used.
+Copy and modify the `default-detekt-config.yml` from the detekt folder for your needs.

 ```yml
 code-smell: